John-Abbott-College/SN1-Notes/Notes/numpy.md

 Numpy arrays are structures of data similar to lists.

-Operations of numpy arrays are 50x faster than traditional Python lists because they are written partly in another programming language called C/C++.
+Operations with numpy arrays are 50x faster than traditional Python lists because they are written partly in another programming language called C/C++.